The symptoms of osteoarthritis can vary from one person to the next. Some of the more common symptoms include:

 If you have osteoarthritis in your knees, it is likely both your knees will be affected over time, unless it has occurred as the result of an injury or another condition affecting only one knee.

 Your knees may be most painful when you walk, particularly when walking uphill or going up stairs.
 Sometimes, your knees may 'give way' beneath you or make it difficult to straighten your legs.
-You may also hear a soft, grating sound when you move the affected joint.
+You may also hear a soft, grating sound when you move the affected joint, or have swelling and warmth in your knee.

 Symptoms of osteoarthritis in the hips